-We are UK rose growers and breeders, and specialise in creating new varieties of roses, with a small quantity of bare root roses for sale in the autumn.
+We are UK rose growers and breeders, and for five generations we specialised in creating new varieties of roses.
 We have agents in many countries all over the world, so if you would like to buy one of our roses, please contact your local rose grower.
 Creating a rose is a very time consuming occupation.
 It takes several years before knowing if you have created a rose good enough or better than something already in commerce, see The Breeding Process page for more information.

-All roses for sale are supplied bare root from late October to early March.
+All roses for sale are supplied bare root from late October to late February.

 You too can name a rose in memory of a loved one, or for a new born baby; a birthday gift or wedding anniversary; or why not, name your own rose.
 Images of roses available can be viewed on the Rose Naming Opportunities page.
 Prices reflect the work involved.
 There are a range of colours available at the moment: pink roses, yellow roses, orange roses; floribunda roses, shrub roses, patio ground cover roses; but be assured, the rose you choose was tested for years in our fields, and the rose will be unique to you.

 The company was founded in 1836 by Alexander I who came across from Perth, Scotland and set up business in Newtownards, Co.
 Down.
 His son, George I, with the assistance of his two eldest sons, Alexander II and George II, (there were eight sons and four daughters in the family) became fascinated with roses and started breeding around 1879.
 (This makes us the world's oldest rose breeding family, with Colin being the sixth generation to carry on the tradition.)